-13 Facts About Netflix, Recommended For You
+12 Facts About Netflix, Recommended For You

 In 1998, Netflix was still in the business of selling as well as renting DVDs.
 To try and offer consumers something new, co-founder Marc Randolph decided to offer footage of President Bill Clinton’s Grand Jury testimony about his involvement with Monica Lewinsky.
-But according to the book Netflixed, the duplicating house had a mix-up: out of the 1000 customers that ordered Clinton's interview, a few hundred received discs full of hardcore Chinese pornography.
+But according to the book Netflixed, the duplicating house had a mix-up: out of the 1000 customers who ordered Clinton's interview, a few hundred received discs full of hardcore Chinese pornography.

 From the beginning, Netflix has been preoccupied with seeing how users interact with its software in order to select titles.
 In the late 1990s, subscribers near the company’s location in Los Gatos, California were reached via telephone and asked a series of questions.
 Then staffers would ask if they could stop by to watch them use the site.
 Surprisingly, most agreed.
-Netflix brought them coffee, a small investment in gaining valuable information about their usage.
+Netflix brought them coffee, a small investment for gaining valuable information about their usage.

-4. They Got Dennis Quaid to Sing.
+4. Netflix got Dennis Quaid to sing.

-For a 2006-07 publicity tour, Netflix decided to screen films in thematically-correct locations: For example, Field of Dreams was shown in the “real” Iowa cornfield-slash-baseball diamond featured in the movie.
+For a 2006-2007 publicity tour, Netflix decided to screen films in thematically-correct locations: For example, Field of Dreams was shown in the “real” Iowa cornfield-slash-baseball diamond featured in the movie.
 But the company also wanted actors to make appearances.
 Their approach: offer to let those with bands perform for the crowds.
 Kevin Costner, Bruce Willis, Dennis Quaid, and Kevin Bacon all agreed to the barter deal.
 Quaid and his band, The Sharks, played in New Orleans before a screening of his film The Big Easy.